ymjzhang/jz-440-project/README.md

 Data
 The dataset is from an RNAseq experiment.
 The data that is used to generate the figure is the metaData.csv file.
+The metaData file include informations such as sampleID, status, label, cell_type, cell_subtype, nUMI, nGene, percent_mito, and pseudotime

 Folder structure
 There are three folders, Data, Figures, and Scripts